thierryharte/AnalysisConfigs/configs/HH4b_common/README.md

 ml_onnx -i best_models -o best_models -ar -v bkg_morphing_dnn_DeltaProb_input_variables

 ```

+The training will produce the ONNX model to be used in PocketCoffea for background morphing, as well as plots with the training history, the ROC curve and an overtraining check.

 ### Apply background morphing DNN to data and produce MC signal files